-- This medication can put you at risk for developing blood clots.
+- Blood clots.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
-A blood clot in your lungs may cause shortness of breath, pain when breathing, and/or chest pain.
+A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 - Heart attack

 - Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, especially on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.